 'We are an expert end to end real estate brand ideation and implementation consultancy.'

-We have a comprehensive understanding of the current flux in real estate markets and how to revitalise our clients’ real estate destinations in readiness for a new era for places, through more purposeful, performance-oriented communications and placemaking designs that encourage occupiers and customers to enjoy that place.
+We have a comprehensive understanding of the current flux in real estate markets and how to revitalize our clients’ real estate destinations in readiness for a new era for places, through more purposeful, performance-oriented communications and placemaking designs that encourage occupiers and customers to enjoy that place.

-'The GLIMMA team is a valued design and implementation partner for our retail and entertainment centres.
-They understood the strategic changes needed to revitalise and appeal to a new target audience.
+'The GLIMMA team is a valued design and implementation partner for our retail and entertainment centers.
+They understood the strategic changes needed to revitalize and appeal to a new target audience.
 Most importantly, they have the knowledge, experience and skills to practically translate these changes into an engaging customer experience.
 Through the right choice of lighting, street furniture, way finding and brand signage, they have helped transform ILOT into a much more vibrant and safer visitor experience.'

-Following on from our success at resuscitating and revitalising the commercial performance and positioning of this designer outlet village, we were commissioned by the investors to rebrand the destination to further accelerate its competitiveness and commercial trajectory.
+Following on from our success at resuscitating and revitalizing the commercial performance and positioning of this designer outlet village, we were commissioned by the investors to rebrand the destination to further accelerate its competitiveness and commercial trajectory.

 We were commissioned to develop a full brand identity and environmental concept for this super-regional real estate destination in Kazakhstan.

 Borough Yards is the capital’s most exciting cultural and retail-focussed regeneration.
 This unique social, cultural and shopping hub is woven from historic urban fabric.
 A lost medieval street system has been revived.
-Once-forgotten warehouses and railway arches house dramatic, double-height retail spaces, all embodying the district’s unrivalled feel of intimacy and welcome, regardless of size.
+Once-forgotten warehouses and railway arches house dramatic, double-height retail spaces, all embodying the district’s unrivaled feel of intimacy and welcome, regardless of size.

 We were asked to brand this vibrant new London destination to inspire and provide a unique experience for visitors and retailers in a beautiful raw-brick, cathedral-scale spaces.